rubadevis/Sankey-plot-/README.md

 ---

-## ⚖️ Pros and Cons of Sankey Plots

-### ✅ Advantages

-- **Shows hierarchy in one view** — you see the entire Kingdom-to-Family breakdown simultaneously, which requires 4 separate bar charts to replicate
-- **Proportional and intuitive** — ribbon width directly encodes abundance; no axis reading required
-- **Reveals community structure** — which phyla dominate, how evenly or unevenly they are distributed across classes and orders
-- **Handles many taxa gracefully** — low-abundance taxa produce thin, unobtrusive ribbons rather than cluttering a legend
-- **Interactive** — the HTML version lets readers explore values without publishing a table
-- **Visually memorable** — effectively communicates complex nested data in a format suitable for presentations and posters

-### ❌ Limitations

-- **One group per plot** — cannot directly overlay two seasons or forests; you need side-by-side plots or a different visualisation for comparisons
-- **Not ideal for statistical testing** — shows patterns only; statistical significance requires separate analysis (e.g. PERMANOVA, DESeq2)
-- **Can become unreadable with too many thin ribbons** — datasets with hundreds of low-abundance families produce a tangle of very thin lines; consider filtering to top-N taxa before plotting
-- **Header positions need manual tuning** — the x-pixel positions of the level labels (Kingdom, Phylum…) may need adjustment for datasets with different node widths
-- **Requires webshot2 + Chrome for PNG** — the interactive HTML is always generated; the PNG step can fail if Chrome is not installed

----

 ## 🌐 Other Use Cases for Sankey Plots

 Sankey diagrams are not limited to microbiome data.
 Any dataset with **hierarchical or flow-based structure** is a good candidate: